Federal investigation launched over CMS handling of 5-year-old student sex assault allegation

 “They’re failing her and every day that goes by they’re continuing to fail her,” the girl’s mother Andrea Higgins told Queen City News in February.

+Higgins said the young girl continues to ride the school bus with her accused attackers.

 “Because OCR determined that it has jurisdiction and was timely filed, OCR is opening Allegation 1 for investigation,” according to the new court filings.
-“Allegation 1 is the sex discrimination complaint, while dismissing the age discrimination complaint.
-OCR justified dismissing the second allegation by stating that “On October 16, 2023, you clarified to OCR that your complaint “mostly just” concerned sex discrimination but that “because [the Student] is just five years old they kind of discounted what she was going through or her feelings.”
+“Allegation 1 is the sex discrimination complaint while dismissing the age discrimination complaint.
+OCR justified dismissing the second allegation by stating that ‘On October 16, 2023, you clarified to OCR that your complaint ‘mostly just’ concerned sex discrimination but that ‘because [the student] is just 5 years old they kind of discounted what she was going through or her feelings.'”

 No timeline has been given for the duration of the investigation.